Leslie C. Bockes Memorial Forest

 Property Details

 The original owner of the property, Reverend Leslie C. Bockes, opened a children’s summer camp on the property for inner city youth from Lowell, Massachusetts.
-The land has been a Tree Farm, and the previous owners won the NH Timberland Owners Association John Hoar Award in 1978 for exemplary forestry and conservation practices.
+The land has been a certified Tree Farm, and the previous owners won the NH Timberland Owners Association John Hoar Award in 1978 for exemplary forestry and conservation practices.
 The Ingersoll siblings spent their summers in a cottage on this land overlooking Beaver Brook—when not working on the tree farm.

 Trail Information